HEART Party: Deregistration in Queensland

 On 25 January 2024, the deputy registered officer of HEART submitted an application to the ECQ requesting that it cancel the registration of the party.
 The ECQ approved the deregistration of the party on 9 February 2024.

+Policies and political positions

+The HEART Party positions itself as a party advocating for individual choice, government transparency, and holistic health practices.
+Its platform emphasises personal autonomy, environmental sustainability, and accountability in governance.